EDUCATORS

 Candy Brown Holocaust and Human Rights Educator Series

-The Candy Brown Holocaust and Human Rights Educator Series allows educators, librarians, and counselors to connect with the Museum on 5 different dates throughout the year on topics related to the Museum's educational mission.
-You can choose to register for the full series, attend individual sessions, or apply for the Teaching Fellowship.
+The Candy Brown Holocaust and Human Rights Educator Series allows educators, librarians, and counselors to connect with the Museum over two weekends in the summer on topics related to the Museum's educational mission.
+We invite vendors to apply for a booth at the sessions.

 Events are in person at the Museum, with select virtual options available.